Amplitude-Developer-Docs/amplitude-dev-center/docs/data/ampli/git-workflow.md

 8. Merge the Git branch.
 </div>

-1. Using the same name for both the Git branch and Amplitude Data branch is recommended but not required.
+1. Amplitude recommends using the same name for both the Git branch and Amplitude Data branch, but it's not required.

 ## Branches in Ampli